GiYani/React/README.md

 ## Installation
 1. Install Visual Studio Code.
-2. Get a free API Key at [https://es.reactjs.org/docs/getting-started.html]([https://es.reactjs.org/docs/getting-started.html])
+2. Get a free API Key at [https://es.reactjs.org/docs/getting-started.html](https://es.reactjs.org/docs/getting-started.html)
-3. Clone the repo git clone [https://github.com/GiYani/React.git]([https://github.com/GiYani/React.git])
+3. Clone the repo git clone [GiYani](https://github.com/GiYani/React.git)
 4. Install NPM packages [npm install](https://docs.npmjs.com/cli/v8/commands/npm-install)
 ## Available Scripts
 In the project directory, you can run:

 ## npm start
 Runs the app in the development mode.
-Open (http://localhost:3000) to view it in the browser.
+Open [Local Host](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.